openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

   ``storwize_svc_vol_rsize`` flag defines the initial physical allocation percentage for thin-provisioned volumes, or if set to ``-1``, the driver creates full allocated volumes.
-More details about the available options are available in the Spectrum Virtualize family documentation.
+More details about the available options are available in the Storage Virtualize family documentation.

 Placement with volume types
 ---------------------------

-The IBM Spectrum Virtualize family exposes capabilities that can be added to the ``extra specs`` of volume types, and used by the filter scheduler to determine placement of new volumes.
+The IBM Storage Virtualize family exposes capabilities that can be added to the ``extra specs`` of volume types, and used by the filter scheduler to determine placement of new volumes.
 Make sure to prefix these keys with ``capabilities:`` to indicate that the scheduler should